YehudaDayan99/StructualBreak/README.md

 # ADIA - Structural Breakpoint Detection Package

-A modular package for detecting structural breakpoints in time series.
+A modular package for generating features and tests detecting structural breakpoints in time series.

 ## Install